Andros Townsend Hair Transplant: Did It Actually Happen?

 Not really.
 However, the evidence is glaring enough for many people to come to the same conclusion: Andros Townsend hair transplant did take place in real life, and it’s not just their eyes deceiving them.
 It appears that the footballer tried his best to hide it, so it may just be that he doesn’t want to talk about it.

 The Daily Star did reach out to Andros Townsend’s representative for a comment on his alleged hair transplant.
 However, no statement was given.
 It certainly wouldn’t have been surprising for him to admit to it.
+You only need to take a look at his before and shots to get an answer.

 The “Rooney Effect” may be the reason behind many famous hair transplants in the world of football.
 You have Xherdan ShaqiriDavid BeckhamDavid Silva, and Antonio Conte, among many, who have gotten FUE hair transplants.
 Some choose to openly admit to them, while others choose to keep this information to themselves.